Thinking with Video: Video Generation as a Promising Multimodal Reasoning Paradigm: Analysis Experiment

 Each sample in ARC-AGI-2 has multiple demonstration examples.
-To test Sora-2's few-shot learning capabilities, we conducted an experiment where we provided only a single example (1-shot) instead of all available examples, and retested Sora-2 on the 1000 training samples.
-Since achieving a perfectly correct grid is difficult, we measure performance using "pixel accuracy": the percentage of pixels in the output area that match the ground truth.
+To test Sora-2's few-shot learning capabilities, we retested Sora-2 on all 1000 training samples with only one example (1-shot) instead of all available examples.
+Since achieving a perfectly correct grid is difficult, we measure performance using ``pixel accuracy'': the percentage of pixels in the output area that match the ground truth.
 The results, comparing performance with all examples versus just one, are presented in Table~\ref{tab:pixel_accuracy_ranges}.

 The results show a clear trend.
-Comparing to using all examples, \textbf{1-shot yields more low-accuracy (0 to 0.35) samples} and \textbf{less high-accuracy (0.65 to 1.0) samples,}.
-This demonstrates that while Sora-2 has some 1-shot ability, its performance on this abstract reasoning task benefits from seeing multiple examples, confirming it as a few-shot learner.
+Comparing to 1-shot, \textbf{few-shot} yields less low-accuracy (0 to 0.35) samples and more \textbf{high-accuracy} (0.65 to 1.0) samples.
+Sora-2's performance on this abstract reasoning task benefits from seeing multiple examples, confirming it is a few-shot learner.